rsdoiel/antenna/archives/2025/planet_2025.26.md

 ---

-## Pope Leo prays for those affected by accidental explosion in Rome
+## Pope Leo prays for those affected by gas explosion in Rome

 date: 2025-07-04, from: Vatican News